brettchalupa/xeno.test/README.md

 ## Developing

-Drop/clone the folder as `mygame` into your DragonRuby Game Toolkit engine folder and start up `dragonruby`.
+Drop/clone the folder as `mygame` into your DragonRuby Game Toolkit engine folder and start up `dragonruby`: `git clone git@github.com:brettchalupa/xeno.test.git mygame`

 DragonRuby GTK ver used to build the game: 3.24